BAP Pacocha (SS-48): Sinking and rescue operation

 Meanwhile, 22 survivors mustered in Pacochas forward torpedo room: four officers, four chiefs, and fourteen junior enlisted personnel.
 The senior officer transpired to be Cotrina.
 At 21:20 they fired another flare that led searchers to the messenger buoy at 21:31.
 Messenger buoys on Balao-class submarines do not have telephones, so communication could not be established, but those on the surface did realize that the buoy and flares probably meant that someone was still alive.
 The survivors held training in the use of the Steinke hood, with which most crewmen were unfamiliar.
 (The Peruvian Navy, like the United States Navy, had stopped in-water escape training from depth several years previously.)

 At 22:50, the smell of chlorine gas in main control prompted another assessment of the boat's condition.
 A vent valve was found that had not been tightly shut, and more water had seeped into the aft battery compartment.
 All lithium hydroxide canisters were brought forward, and the survivors sealed themselves in the forward torpedo room.
 By 23:30, two canisters of lithium hydroxide were opened and spread.
+(Lithium hydroxide is used in breathing gas purification systems for spacecraft, submarines, etc., to remove carbon dioxide from exhaled gas by producing lithium carbonate and water.)
 The crew was put to bed.

 By midnight on Saturday, 27 August 1988, all twenty survivors and three bodies had been brought ashore.
 Survivors were taken to the nearby Naval Hospital.
 Although all suffered from hypothermia, none had significant injuries.
 At the scene, an assortment of vessels were on the surface, including the submarine, Dos de Mayo, a torpedo retriever, a floating crane, and several small craft.

 Locating divers during their off-duty hours was hampered by the lack of telephones in many of their homes, but by midnight, eight were at the scene in SCUBA gear.
 Depth to the deck of the ship was between 125 ft aft and 110 ft forward, with the ship variably reported as having between a nine- and fifteen-degree up-angle.
 The first team of divers followed the messenger buoy's line, which had played out to a significant distance.
 Since it was not located directly over Pacocha, a second line was tended straight down to the sail.
 The divers tapped on the hull and received a response from the forward compartment of the boat.
 However, they were unfamiliar with the code used, so were unable to interpret the tapping.

 At 00:40, Contralmirante Tirado called Captain Schillingsburg, the United States Defense Attaché, to request rescue assistance from the United States Navy.